ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Required: The name or ID of the cluster.</dd>

 <dt><code>--admin</code></dt>
 <dd>Optional: Download the TLS certificates and permission files for the Super User role.
 You can use the certs to automate tasks in a cluster without having to reauthenticate.
-The files are downloaded to `<user_home_directory>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>-admin`.</dd>
+The files are downloaded to `<user_home_directory>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>-admin`.<br><br>**Note**: This flag is required when the `--endpoint link` flag is specified.</dd>

+<dt><code>--endpoint <em>ENDPOINT_TYPE</em></code></dt>
+<dd>Optional: Specify the type of endpoint to use to connect to the cluster.
+If you do not specify this flag, the default service endpoint for your cluster is used.<li><code>link</code>: To connect to {{site.data.keyword.satellitelong_notm}} clusters from outside of the location host network, set to `link` to use the Link endpoint URL for the cluster context.
+If you specify this flag, you must also specify the `--admin` flag.
+If you are already connected to your location host network, this flag is not required because the cluster service endpoint is used.</li></ul></dd>

 <dt><code>--network</code></dt>
 <dd>Optional: Download the Calico configuration file, TLS certificates, and permission files that are required to run <code>calicoctl</code> commands in your cluster. **Note**: This option cannot be used with the <code>--yaml</code> option.</dd>